The Basil Rathbone as Sherlock Holmes playlist is made up of 14 full-length movies made in the 1930s and 40s.

 Basil Rathbone makes a convincing Sherlock Holmes.
 That’s about all the resemblance these movies have to the original stories.
 The American screenwriters seemed to be only interested in the character and not the plots written by Sir Arthur Conan Doyle.

-Only the first film produced in 1938 by 20th Century Fox exhibit any faithfulness to the original story.
+Only the first film produced in 1938 by 20th Century Fox exhibited any faithfulness to the original story.
 The rest can only be described as loosely based.

 Only the first two films were set in the correct century.
 The next 12 films were set during the Second World War.
 There must be good reasons to ignore the successful storylines Doyle had written.